-Coles Solicitors was formed in 2007 by our current Managing Director Peter Gibson as a result of the merger of two well-established North East law firms, David J Cole and Company from Northallerton and Lauristons from Middlesbrough.
-The company was incorporated on the 1st October 2007, since that time the firm has continued to grow and presently operates from ten locations across North Yorkshire, including Settle, Yarm, Guisborough, York, Thirsk, Ripon, Market Weighton, Beverley and Harrogate.
-Our Headquarters remain based in the county town of Northallerton.
+Coles Solicitors was formed in 2007 by our current Managing Director, Peter Gibson.
+It was the result of a merger between two well-established North East law firms; David J Cole and Company from Northallerton and Lauristons from Middlesbrough.
+Incorporated on the 1st October 2007, Coles has continued to grow and now operates from ten locations across Yorkshire and the Tees Valley, including York, Ripon, Stockton, Beverley, Harrogate, Settle, Redcar and Market Weighton.
+Our Headquarters is in Northallerton.

-Serving a broad range of clients right across the UK, Coles now focuses on delivering 21st century legal services, whilst acknowledging its considerable history and heritage.
+We are proud to offers a broad range of services to clients across the UK, focusing on delivering 21st century legal services, whilst acknowledging our history and heritage.

 On the 26th May 2017, Coles acquired the firm of Patrick Blackmore Solicitors in Menai Bridge, Anglesey.
 The firm have retained Patrick Blackmore himself as a consultant in the Menai Bridge area to continue to act on behalf of the existing clients of that firm, although the firm have not retained any physical premises in Wales.
 Patrick Blackmore set up his practice in 1983 as a general practice and as a specialist Personal Injury practice from 1987 onwards.2017